Giulio987/VLCKitPlayer/README.md

 ### Add VLCKitPlayer to your project

-First of all you need to download the .framework file from the [releases](https://github.com/Giulio987/VLCKitPlayer/releases) section of this repository.
+First of all you need to download and extract the .framework file from the [releases](https://github.com/Giulio987/VLCKitPlayer/releases) section of this repository.
+Make sure to extract it before proceeding.

 Add the VLCKitPlayer.framework to your project: